tcastal/dondada/menu/DATASTORY.md

 <div style="text-align: justify;">
 It is only now that we look at this graph that we understand how much IPAs have taken over the Beeriverse.
 Since 2004, the number of rated IPAs hasn’t stopped growing, up to the point where, in 2017, more than 40% of beer rated were IPAs.
 Interestingly they started to be popular at the same time as stouts, however stouts made astonishing debuts, only to be slowly taken over by IPAs in the past years.
-Among other beers Strong Ales also stand out, but it seems that their popularity peaked in the early 2000 and since subsequent ratings have shown a gradual decline.
+Among other beer, Strong Ales also stand out, but it seems that their popularity peaked in the early 2000 and since subsequent ratings have shown a gradual decline.
 </div>